 The system shall display the last card transactions, namely the latest sixteen denied access events, authorized events, database events, and/or time & attendance events.

-The SMS shall offer an extended last card transactions window; the SMS operators shall simply enter the start date and time AND the End date and time to get a complete access events report.
+The SMS shall offer an extended last card transactions window; to get a complete access events report the SMS operators shall simply enter the start date and time, and the end date and time.

 The operator shall be able to quickly search by username directly on the card window.
 The SMS shall automatically provide the 24 first search results by simply typing the value and then expanding the dropdown list.

-The operator shall be able to quickly view the cardholder’s door list.
+The operator shall be able to view quickly the cardholder’s door list.

 Operators shall be able to export the door access list.